Depression (From the NHS website)

 For more details information the University of Michigan depression Center provide a good overview: Click Here

-For those suffering with depression, this short clip may help you realise there is hope: Click Here
+For those suffering with depression, this short clip based on a book by Matthew Johnstone may help you realise there is hope: Click Here

 Anxiety (From the NHS website)